shorebirdtech/docs/docs/troubleshooting.md

 Only patches created for this release version will be compatible with your app.

+### The build uploaded to the Play Store/App Store is not the build Shorebird is using for patches.

+If you uploaded an .aab or .xcarchive created using `shorebird build` or `shorebird patch`, it will not be patchable.
+You **must** upload the build created by `shorebird release`.

+#### How to tell if this is the problem

+You see `Update rejected: hash mismatch` in your device logs.
+Note: this is not the only thing that can cause a hash mismatch error.

+#### How to fix it.

+Unfortunately, you will need to create a new release using `shorebird release`.

 ### The app you're running on your device/emulator was not built using one of the `shorebird release` commands.

 #### How to tell if this is the problem